morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 The Good:

 - very fast in managed (client) mode (for an AC1200 chipset)
-- AP mode works well except with RasPi4B (still trying to determine the problem)
+- AP mode works well except with RasPi4B (unable to determine the problem)
 - runs cool
 - possible in-kernel driver support at some point
 - readily available at low prices